-Lactuca virosa is a plant in the Lactuca (lettuce) genus, ingested often for its mild psychotropic (specifically hypnotic or sedative) effects which are often described as being similar to that of opium. [ 1 ] It is related to common lettuce (L. sativa), and is often called Wild Lettuce, Bitter lettuce, Laitue vireuse, Opium Lettuce, Poisonous Lettuce, or Rakutu-Karyumu-So.
+Lactuca virosa is a plant in the Lactuca (lettuce) genus, ingested often for its mild psychotropic (specifically hypnotic or sedative) effects which are often described as being similar to that of opium.
+It is related to common lettuce (L. sativa), and is often called Wild Lettuce, Bitter lettuce, Laitue vireuse, Opium Lettuce, Poisonous Lettuce, Tall Lettuce or Rakutu-Karyumu-So.
 It can be found locally in the south east and east of England.
 In the rest of Great Britain it is very rare, and in Ireland it is absent.
 Lactuca virosa

-Tagetes lucida - MHNT Tagetes lucida is a half-hardy sub-shrub native to Mexico and Central America.
-It is eaten as an herb and is commonly used as a substitute for tarragon .
-The leaves have a tarragon-like flavor, with hints of anise .
+Tagetes lucida - MHNT Tagetes lucida Cav. is a perennial plant native to Mexico and Central America.
+It is used as a medicinal plant and as a culinary herb.
+The leaves have a tarragon-like flavor, with hints of anise, and it has entered the nursery trade in North America as a tarragon substitute.
 Tagetes lucida

 Artemisia vulgaris Artemisia vulgaris (mugwort or common wormwood) is one of several species in the genus Artemisia commonly known as mugwort, although Artemisia vulgaris is the species most often called mugwort.
-This species is also occasionally known as felon herb, chrysanthemum weed, wild wormwood, old Uncle Henry, sailor's tobacco, naughty man, old man or St. John's plant (not to be confused with St John's wort). [ 1 ] Mugworts are used medicinally and as culinary herbs.
-It is native to temperate Europe, Asia, northern Africa and Alaska and is naturalized in North America, [ 2 ] where some consider it an invasive weed.
+This species is also occasionally known as felon herb, chrysanthemum weed, wild wormwood, old Uncle Henry, sailor's tobacco, naughty man, old man or St. John's plant (not to be confused with St John's wort).
+Mugworts are used medicinally and as culinary herbs.
+It is native to temperate Europe, Asia, northern Africa and Alaska and is naturalized in North America, where some consider it an invasive weed.
 It is a very common plant growing on nitrogenous soils, like weedy and uncultivated areas, such as waste places and roadsides.
 It is a tall herbaceous perennial plant growing 1–2 m (rarely 2.5 m) tall, with a woody root.

 the-absinthe-drinker-viktor-oliva-1861-1928.jpg (JPEG Image, 636x480 pixels)